5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 ```
 ### Explanation

 What happened here?
-There is an obvious error after renaming, but this error does not cause harm.
+There is an obvious error after applying the find and replacs masks, but this error does not cause harm.
 First, the content after `Return (0x0F)` will not be executed.
 Second, the error is located inside `{}` and does not affect the rest of the content.

 In practice, we should try our best to ensure the integrity of the grammar after the name change.